microsoft/WhatTheHack/039-AKSEnterpriseGrade/Coach/Solution-02.md

     --enable-managed-identity --assign-identity "$id_id"
 ```

-You can query the FW logs and look for denied packets by the firewall, in case you have forgotten to add any URL.
+You can query the Azure Firewall logs and look for denied packets by the firewall, in case you have forgotten to add any URL.
 For example, use this query for application rule logs:

 ```bash
 # App rule logs